Black Angel's Death Song

 Play Video

-• The myriad choices of his fate
+• Myriad had choice of his fate

-Set themselves out upon a plate
+Set themselves out upon a plate for him to choose

-What had he to lose
+What had he to lose?

-Not a ghost bloodied country
+Not a ghost bloodied country all covered with sleep

-Not an old city street in the east
+Where the Black Angel did weep, not an old city street in the east

 Gone to choose

-Walked on through the night
+And wandering's brother walked on through the night

-With his hair in his face
+With his hair in his face on a long splintered cut from the knife

 The rally man's patter ran on through the dawn

-Shining brightly red-rimmed and
+Shining brightly red-rimmed and red-lined with the time

-Infused with the choice of the mind
+Infused with the choice of the mind on ice skates scraping chunks

 From the bells

-Cut mouth bleeding razor's
+Cut mouth bleeding razors, forgetting the pain

-To the cozy brown snow of the east
+So you fly to the cozy brown snow of the east

-Gone to choose, choose again
+Gonna choose, choose again

-Sacrificials remains make it hard to forget
+Sacrificials remain make it hard to forget

-And roverman's refrain of the sacrilege recluse
+And Rovermans' refrain of the sacrilege recluse

 For the loss of a horse

-Went the bowels and a tail of a rat
+With the bowels and a tail of a rat

 Come again, choose to go

-And if epiphany's terror reduced you to shame
+And if Epiphany's terror reduced you to shame

 Have your head bobbed and weaved